knative/specs/test-plan/eventing/trigger-lifecycle-conformance.md

 ## [Test] Immutability

-Check for the broker reference in the spec, this must be inmmutable:
+Check for the Broker reference in the spec, this must be inmmutable:

 ```
 kubectl get trigger conformance-trigger -o jsonpath='{.spec.broker}'
 ```

-Try to patch the spec broker reference: `spec.broker` to see if the resource mutates:
+Try to patch the spec Broker reference: `spec.broker` to see if the resource mutates:

 ```
 kubectl patch trigger conformance-trigger --type merge -p '{"spec":{"broker":"mutable"}}'